laravel/docs/pulse.md

 The `Exceptions` recorder captures information about reportable exceptions occurring in your application for display on the [Exceptions](#exceptions-card) card.

-You may optionally adjust the [sample rate](#sampling), and ignored exceptions patterns.
+You may optionally adjust the [sample rate](#sampling) and ignored exceptions patterns.
 You may also configure whether to capture the location that the exception originated from.
-The captured location will be displayed on the Pulse dashboard which can help to track down the exception origin.
-However, if the same exception occurs in multiple locations then it will appear multiple times for each unique location.
+The captured location will be displayed on the Pulse dashboard which can help to track down the exception origin; however, if the same exception occurs in multiple locations then it will appear multiple times for each unique location.

 <a name="queues-recorder"></a>
 #### Queues

 The `Queues` recorder captures information about your applications queues for display on the [Queues](#queues-card).

-You may optionally adjust the [sample rate](#sampling), and ignored jobs patterns.
+You may optionally adjust the [sample rate](#sampling) and ignored jobs patterns.

 <a name="slow-jobs-recorder"></a>
 #### Slow Jobs